nicocvn/cppreg/QuickStart.md

 // Peripheral register.
 struct PeripheralInterface : Peripheral {

-    // To enable the peripheral:
-    // write 1 to EN field; if the peripheral fails to start this will be reset to zero.
-    // To disable the peripheral:
-    // clear EN field; no effect if not enabled.

     // Configuration with mode and frequency.
     template <Mode::type mode, Frequency::type f>
     inline static void configure() {